 As discussed in Section 4, areas targeted for future growth and development have been identified across the County.
-Any areas of growth located in the wildfire urban interface/intermix hazard areas could be at risk.
-There are 16 new development project areas within the wildfire urban interface/intermix hazard areas.
-Refer to Figure 5.4.16-12 through Figure 5.4.16-14 to view the new development project areas and their proximity to the wildfire urban interface/intermix hazard areas.
+Any areas of growth located in the wildfire urban interface/intermix hazard area could be at risk.
+There are 16 new development project areas located in the hazard area.
+Refer to Figure 5.4.16-12 through Figure 5.4.16-14 to view the new development project areas and their proximity to the wildfire urban interface/intermix.
+The results of this analysis were shared with the Planning Partnership to inform future decision making.